Introduction to Menopause

-Estrogen alternatives are the so-called "synthetic estrogens," like ospemifene, improve symptoms of vaginal atrophy without affecting endometrial cancer risk.
+Estrogen alternatives are the "synthetic estrogens" such as ospemifene.
+They improve symptoms of vaginal atrophy without affecting endometrial cancer risk.

 Homeopathy and herbal treatments, often called bioidentical hormones, may offer some relief from some symptoms of menopause.
 However, there are concerns about potency, safety, purity, and effectiveness.